bixb922/crank-organ/doc-software/README.md

 ## Time zone
 When connected to a router or cell phone hot spot, the software uses NTP (Network Time Protocol) to acquire the UTC time.
 If internet is not reachable, current time is set when a page is loaded on the browser.

 The time zone (for example America/Lima or India/Kolkata) is obtained from the browser automatically, then stored.
-There is no need for configuration.
+There is no need for manual configuration.

 If no internet access is available nor a browser loads a page on the microcontroller, time starts on Jan 1st, 2000.
 This does not impair operation at all, allowing to crank the organ without internet access, or even without a cell phone.
 The history page will show the tunes as if played on 2000-01-01, and the error log will show time only.